Office 365 subscribers have access to new features — including Microsoft Word Read Aloud and Immersive Reading — that make reading easier.

 To get started, first click in the document where you want Word to start reading.
 Word will read from where you put your cursor to the end of the document.
 To have Word stop at a predetermined point, select the text you want Word to read aloud.

 Then on the Review ribbon, in the Speech group, click on the Read Aloud button.
-Word will automatically start reading from the position of the cursor or at the beginning of the selected text, as shown in the video below.
+Word will automatically start reading from the position of the cursor or at the beginning of the selected text.

 You can pause the reading, change the reading speed, or select a different voice from the Read Aloud controls that pop up in the upper right-hand corner of your document.
 Click on the gear icon to change the speed or voice.
 All of the voices sound fairly robotic, but they get the job done.